sap-tutorials/sap-build-process-automation/tutorials/spa-process-action-add/spa-process-action-add.md

 ### Deploy released project

-You can deploy business process projects from each released version of the project in the Process Builder or through Lobby.
+You can deploy business process projects from each released version of the project in the Process Builder.

 1. From the released version of the business process project in the Process Builder, click **Deploy**.